mehmandarov/mehmandarov.github.io/_posts/2017-05-16-cmd-tools-for-developers.markdown

 ## Encoding and MIME types

-Files with different or wrong encoding might mean trouble with showing non-ASCII characters correctly, or even give you compilation errors.
+Files, within a single project, with different, or wrong, encoding might mean trouble with showing non-ASCII characters correctly.
+They might even give you compilation errors.
 Therefore, finding and marking those files as quickly as possible might help you managing your project.

-While MIME types on the other hand are not as bad at causing troubles the diversity of the MIME types among the same kind of files, like `*.java` files in this example, might indicate lack of standard for developer tools and code standard in the project.
+While MIME types on the other hand are not as bad at causing trouble, the diversity of the MIME types among the same kind of files, like `*.java` files in this example, might indicate lack of standard for developer tools and code standard in the project.

-This kind of information can be extracted with `file` command for each file, or it might be done a bit more automatic for the whole project, and it might look like something like this:
+This kind of information can be extracted with `file` command for each file, or it might be done a bit more automatic for the whole project, and it might look like this:

 {% highlight bash %}
 $ find . -name *.java | \